John A. Pickett: Awards and honours

 The Royal Society elected Pickett to the Fellowship in 1996, and he delivered the Croonian Lecture in 2008 to the Royal Society on Plant and Animal Communication.
 International academic recognition was in elected as Member of the Deutsche Akademie der Naturforscher Leopoldina in 2001 and in 2014 he was elected International Member of the National Academy of Sciences (United States) for his role as "an international driving force in the science and application of chemical ecology and in fostering advances in integrated pest management and agricultural sustainability".

 Particularly for his achievements in biological chemistry and its application to agriculture, he was awarded Rank Prize, Nutrition and Crop Husbandry in 1995.
 He received a CBE from the Queen in 2004 for services to biological chemistry.
 In 2008, Pickett won jointly, with James H. Tumlinson (Penn State University), and W. Joe Lewis (University of Georgia, Tifton) the Wolf Prize in Agriculture, "for their remarkable discoveries of mechanisms governing plant-insect and plant-plant interactions, their scientific contributions on chemical ecology have fostered the development of integrated pest management and significantly advanced agricultural".
 As laureate of the Wolf Prize he presented at and chaired the Agriculture and Food Summit of the Word Laureates 3rd Forum, 2020.

 For specific chemistry awards, for example, he was awarded the International Society of Chemical Ecology Medal 2002, the Bruker Award (NMR) and Plenary Lecture given at the Phytochemical Society Europe meeting, Copenhagen, 2016 and the Sterling B. Hendricks Memorial Lectureship given at 254th American Chemical Society National Meeting, 2017.
 Pickett is a member/fellow of multiple other global scientific societies including the Royal Society of Chemistry for over 50 years, the Royal Swedish Academy of Agriculture and Forestry, 2005 and the Chemical Society of Ethiopia 2010.
 He was elected President of the International Society of Chemical Ecology in 1995 and of the Royal Entomological Society in 2014.
 Reflecting his recent appointment to Cardiff University and his growing chemical research for regional development of agriculture and animal husbandry, he was elected Fellow of the Learned Society of Wales in 2020.
+Pickett’s outstanding achievements as a researcher have been recognized by election in 2026 to membership of the Academia Europaea.

 Personal life

-He married Ulla Birgitta Skålèn in 1970, they have a son and a daughter.
+He married Ulla Birgitta Skålèn in 1970, they have a daughter and a son.